Australia–Japan relations

-Tensions were high in the early stage of the relationship, such as World War II, and Japan's perceived economic domination during the 1980s and early 1990s.
-However, the Australian government and business leaders see Japan as a vital export market and an essential element in Australia's future growth and prosperity in the Asia-Pacific region.
-Japan, for its part, regards Australia as an important partner, a reliable source of energy, minerals and other primary products, a popular tourist destination, a useful conduit to the West and the only other middle-ranking economic power in the Asia-Pacific.
-Australia's former Prime Minister Tony Abbott in 2013 hailed Japan as Australia's closest friend in Asia and proceeded on creating a Free Trade Agreement between the two nations in the coming year.
-Australia and Japan both acknowledge each other as key strategic partners within the Asia-Pacific, with both being prosperous liberal democracies and key allies of the United States.
+At the beginning of the 20th century, Japan and Australia enjoyed cordial relations, and fought on the same side in the First World War.
+Early points of contention centred on discrimination against Japanese migrants vis-à-vis the White Australia policy.
+Japanese expansionism and colonial ambitions further strained relations, with many Australians fearing the possibility of a Japanese invasion.
+Diplomatic relations were disrupted and considerably damaged by the Second World War; in particular, Japanese air raids on Australia and Japan’s treatment of Australian and allied prisoners of war.
+Australian suspicion of Japan remained elevated following the re-establishment of diplomatic ties in the early 1950s, and was exacerbated by Japan's perceived economic domination throughout the latter half of the century.
+However, by the 1980s and early 1990s, Australian government and business leaders had come to see Japan as a vital export market and an essential element in Australia's future growth and prosperity in the Asia-Pacific region.
+Japan, for its part, regards Australia as an important partner, a reliable source of energy, minerals and other primary products, a popular tourist destination, and the only other middle-ranking economic power in the Asia-Pacific.
+In 2013, Australia's former Prime Minister Tony Abbott hailed Japan as Australia's closest friend in Asia and proceeded with a free trade agreement (FTA) between the two nations in the following year.
+Australia and Japan acknowledge one another as key strategic partners in the Asia-Pacific, with both being prosperous liberal democracies and key allies of the United States.
 Former Defence Minister Marise Payne described Japan as a "key partner" in the region; for his part, Japanese Prime Minister Fumio Kishida described the relationship as the linchpin of security in the Indo-Pacific.

-Australia maintains an embassy in Tokyo, a consulate-general in Osaka.
+Australia maintains an embassy in Tokyo, and a consulate-general in Osaka.
 Japan maintains an embassy in Canberra, consulates-general in Sydney, Melbourne, Brisbane, and Perth, along with a consulate in Cairns.
-Both countries are members of Asia-Pacific Economic Cooperation.
+Both countries are members of regional groupings such as the Asia-Pacific Economic Cooperation and Comprehensive and Progressive Agreement for Trans-Pacific Partnership.

 History

+Prehistory

+Anthropologists have noted that Japanese Jomon skulls and the skulls of Ainu people (descendants of the Jomon) shared certain physical traits with Indigenous Australians more than they did with modern East Asians, like the Han Chinese or the later Yayoi Japanese settlers.
+Fossils found in Okinawa (dated around 20,000 years ago) were theorized to be closely related to Australia’s Keilor remains, suggesting a common ancestor.